Richard Russell (doctor): Brighton

 Russell's efforts have been credited with playing a role in the populist "sea side mania of the second half of the eighteenth century", although broader social movements were also at play.
 The plaque on the wall of the Royal Albion Hotel says simply: "If you seek his monument, look around".
-After Dr Russell's death in 1759, his house was rented to seasonal visitors, including the brother of George III the Duke of Cumberland in 1779.
-On 7 September 1783 the Prince Regent (then the Prince of Wales) visited his uncle.
-The Prince's subsequent patronage of the town for the next 40 years was central to the rapid growth of the town and the transition of the fishing village of Brighthelmston to the modern town of Brighton.
+After Russell's death in 1759, his house was rented to seasonal visitors, including the brother of George III, the Duke of Cumberland in 1779.
+On 7 September 1783, the Prince Regent (then the Prince of Wales) visited his uncle.
+The Prince's subsequent patronage of the town for the next 40 years was central to its rapid growth and the transition of the fishing village of Brighthelmston to the modern city of Brighton.

-He was elected a Fellow of the Royal Society in February 1752.
+Russell was elected a Fellow of the Royal Society in February 1752.

 Burial

-Dr Richard Russell was buried at South Malling (St Michael), in Lewes.
-The Lewes geography section notes that the west part of South Malling is a tiny, previously separate village with a church dedicated to St Michael.
+Russell was buried at South Malling (St Michael), at the time a separate village near Lewes with a church dedicated to St Michael.